MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/determining-whether-a-leak-exists.md

 If Windows performance is degrading over time and you suspect that a memory leak may be involved, the technique described in this section can indicate whether there is a memory leak.
 It will not tell you what the source of the leak is, nor whether it is user mode or kernel mode.

 Begin by launching Performance Monitor.
+To open Performance Monitor, use one of the following procedures:

+- Open Start Menu, search for Performance Monitor, and click the result
+- Use the ```Windows Key + R``` keyboard shortcut to open the _Run_ command, type ```perfmon```, and click OK to open.

-Add the following counters:
+After opening the Performance Monitor, add the following counters:

 -   **Memory**--&gt;**Pool Nonpaged Bytes**